bonhamdaniel/java-network-programming/source-parsing/README.md

 		- >            <div class="searchInput">
 		- >            <span id="search-field"><input type="text" value="Search" name="q" maxlength="200" id="q" onfocus="this.value=checkIfDefault(this.value);"\>\</span\>
 		- >            <span id="search-button"><input type="image" value="SEARCH" src="http://cdn.oreillystatic.com/images/oreilly/large-search.png" border="0" style="float:left" alt="Search" align="top"\>\</span\>
-		- >                <p>O'Reilly spreads the knowledge of innovators through its tech
-		- >nology books, online services, magazines, research, and tech conferences.
-Since
-		- >1978, O'Reilly has been a chronicler and catalyst of leading-edge development, h
-		- >oming in on the technology trends that really matter and galvanizing their adopt
-		- >ion by amplifying "faint signals" from the alpha geeks who are creating the futu
-		- >re.
-An active participant in the technology community, O'Reilly has a long histo
-		- >ry of advocacy, meme-making, and evangelism.\</p\>
+		- >                <p>O'Reilly spreads the knowledge of innovators through its technology books, online services, magazines, research, and tech conferences.
+Since 1978, O'Reilly has been a chronicler and catalyst of leading-edge development, homing in on the technology trends that really matter and galvanizing their adoption by amplifying "faint signals" from the alpha geeks who are creating the future.
+An active participant in the technology community, O'Reilly has a long history of advocacy, meme-making, and evangelism.\</p\>

 **All output as expected